Courses taught at the University of North Georgia

 - Graduate Student (6120) Seminar Paper Project Proposal

 Themed as an introduction to grant writing, community guest speakers and Storytelling for Grant Seekers exposed students to the fundamental skills needed to write successful grants.
 Students researched area not-for-profits and constructed an end of the semester portfolio of grant letters of inquiry and proposals tailored to these specific organizations.

 As the final course in the Writing & Publication track, under-division students learn the conventions of writing research methods and methodologies through engaging with Creswell’s Research Design, Blakeslee and Fleischer’s Becoming a Writing Researcher, and Heath and Street’s On Ethnography.
 Guest-speakers and a seminar paper serve as additional methods of instruction.
 Finally, students assemble a portfolio which encapsulates their undergraduate work at UNG.

-This course addressed the communicative power of images by considering serial paperbacks and graphic novels such as Watchman, Jimmy Corrigan, Persepolis, and Asterios Polyp.
+This course addressed the communicative power of images by considering the serial paperbacks and graphic novels Watchman, Jimmy Corrigan, Persepolis, and Asterios Polyp.
 Readings in visual rhetoric framed discussion and analysis.